-The Aging, Demographics, and Memory Study backed by the National Institute on Aging figures that 14 percent of Americans age 71 and older have some form of dementia and the Chicago Health and Aging Project estimates that nearly one-third of people 85 and older have Alzheimer’s.
-These sobering percentages are likely to worsen with the longevity revolution.
-The reality is that not enough families are open about the topic of managing money and deteriorating faculties with age.
+The Aging, Demographics and Memory Study backed by the National Institute on Aging figures that 14 percent of Americans age 71 and older have some form of dementia, and the Chicago Health and Aging Project estimates that nearly one-third of people 85 and older have Alzheimer’s.
+These sobering percentages are likely to worsen with the longevity revolution in America.
+The reality is that not enough families are addressing the tough topic of managing money and cognitive decline that is inevitable with aging.

-A power of attorney gives you the authority to make financial decisions for someone else, such as signing checks to pay bills, handling tax returns, and selling a home.
-Unlike a general power of attorney, a durable power remains in place if the person for whom you are making decisions becomes incapacitated and can’t make decisions for himself or herself.
+A durable power of attorney gives a designated person the authority to make financial decisions for someone else, such as signing checks to pay bills, handling tax returns and selling a home.
+Unlike a general power of attorney, a durable power remains in place if the person for whom the decision is being made becomes incapacitated and can’t make decisions for him or herself.
 A regular power of attorney ends if the person who issued the power of attorney becomes incapacitated.

-This is essentially a power of attorney for medical decisions.
-It allows you to make choices about treatments, doctors, and other health-related matters.
+A health care proxy is essentially a power of attorney for medical decisions.
+It allows you to make choices about treatments, doctors and other health-related matters.

 A will dictates what happens to any of your family member’s assets after his or her death.

-If your loved one with dementia has substantial assets, a living trust makes it easier for a someone else to manage the assets, such as homes and investment accounts.
+If you have substantial assets, a living trust makes it easier for someone else to manage the assets, such as homes and investment accounts.
 The agent or trustee must follow the specific instructions of the person who created the trust, which can contain all of a person’s assets other than IRAs and 401(k)s, which can only be owned by an individual.